marcelauliano/MitoHiFi/README.md

 - hifiasm.contigs.fasta - final hifiasm prim and alternate contigs concatenated.
 This is the file used to find your mitos.

-## New parameters for plants!!
+## New parameter for plants!!

 MitoHiFi is still not optmized to assemble a plant mitochondria or chloroplast.
-But if you have a contig you consider to be one of those, you can use MitoHiFi with the flag **-c** to circularize (if that is the case) and annotate it.
-To do it so, you also have to use the parameter **-a plant** when calling the main script mitohifi.py .
+But if you have a contig you consider to be one of those, you can use MitoHiFi with the flag **-c** to finalize your organelle!
+It will circularize (if that is the case) and annotate, and output statistics for you.
+To do this, you need to use the parameter **-a plant** when calling the main script mitohifi.py .

-Also, the script findMitoReference.py can search for a chloroplast instead of a mitochondria.
+Also, the script findMitoReference.py can now search for a chloroplast instead of a mitochondria.
 Use flag **-t chloroplast**

+A final point on this: we are working hard to get it to automatically assemble plant mitos and chloroplasts.
+It will be released here as soon as it is ready.
+Please email us if you want to know more =)

 ## Important parameter to change and test (-p)